2015 Extremaduran regional election

-A regional election was held in Extremadura on Sunday, 24 May 2015, to elect the 9th Assembly of the autonomous community.
+A regional election was held in Extremadura on 24 May 2015 to elect the 9th Assembly of the autonomous community.
 All 65 seats in the Assembly were up for election.
-It was held concurrently with regional elections in twelve other autonomous communities and local elections all throughout Spain.
+It was held concurrently with regional elections in twelve other autonomous communities and local elections all across Spain.

 Overview

-Under the 2011 Statute of Autonomy, the Assembly of Extremadura was the unicameral legislature of the homonymous autonomous community, having legislative power in devolved matters, as well as the ability to vote confidence in or withdraw it from a regional president.
+Under the 2011 Statute of Autonomy, the Assembly of Extremadura was the unicameral legislature of the homonymous autonomous community, having legislative power in devolved matters, as well as the ability to grant or withdraw confidence from a regional president.
+The electoral and procedural rules were supplemented by national law provisions.

+Date

+The term of the Assembly of Extremadura expired four years after the date of its previous election, unless it was dissolved earlier.
+The election decree was required to be issued no later than 25 days before the scheduled expiration date of parliament and published on the following day in the Official Journal of Extremadura (DOE), with election day taking place 54 days after the decree's publication.
+The previous election was held on 22 May 2011, which meant that the chamber's term would have expired on 22 May 2015.
+The election decree was required to be published in the DOE no later than 28 April 2015, setting the latest possible date for election day on 21 June 2015.